alexzhangs/aws-cfn-vpn/README.md

 The EC2 key pair names in the config files are dynamically resolved during the deployment.
 The deploying region is used as a part of the name to avoid the potential naming collision.
-Therefore the key pairs are automatically created in AWS and saved to local (~/.ssh) if they don't exist yet.
+Therefore, the key pairs are automatically created in AWS and saved to local (~/.ssh) if they don't exist yet.

 #### delete.sh